 The IEEE EMBS Distinguished Lecturers Program provides high quality speakers to EMBS Chapters, Student Branch Chapters and Student Clubs.
 Speakers are chosen by the Distinguished Lecturer Program Committee, who recruits from the international community and industry to keep members on the cutting edge of trends and developments in biomedical engineering.

-Nominate a Distinguished Lecturer
+Request a Distinguished Lecturer

 EMBS funding is available only to EMBS Chapters, EMBS Student Branch Chapters and EMBS Student Clubs.
 Matching funds of up to $500 for clubs and up to $1000 for chapters are available to those Chapters/Clubs interested in hosting a Distinguished Lecturer event.
 The matching ratio is 2:1, with EMBS providing up to twice the amount raised from some other source.
 A limited amount of funding is available, so please get your requests in early.